These states have implemented stay-at-home orders. Here's what that means for you - KTVZ

 These states are: Maryland, Nevada, Virginia and Kentucky.

 Alaska issued 6-foot public social distancing guidelines Monday.
-Businesses that can’t abide by that guideline are required to close by 5 p.m.
-Tuesday.
+Businesses that can’t abide by that guideline were required to close by 5 p.m. on March 24.

 Adam Crum, the state’s Department of Health and Social Services commissioner, also said recreational public gatherings of more than 10 people are banned until further notice.

 Georgia issued orders for the “medically fragile” to shelter in place.
-The mayor of Atlanta issued a 14-day stay-at-home order Monday night via Twitter.
+The mayor of Atlanta issued a 14-day stay-at-home order on March 23.

+Florida Gov. Ron DeSantis issued an executive order mandating a 14-day self-quarantine or isolation period for travelers arriving from airports in New York, New Jersey and Connecticut.

-The Kansas Department of Health and Environment ordered 14-day quarantines for Kansans who traveled to California, Florida, Illinois, New Jersey, New York and Washington starting Monday.
+The Kansas Department of Health and Environment ordered 14-day quarantines for Kansans who traveled to California, Florida, Illinois, New Jersey, New York and Washington, starting March 23.

+Texas Gov. Greg Abbott hasn’t issued a statewide order, but officials in cities such as Houston, Dallas, San Antonio and El Paso have issued “stay at home” orders.

+Oklahoma issued a “Safer at Home” order that requires all vulnerable populations to stay at home until April 30.
+The order, effective March 25, restricts any gatherings of 10 or more people and closes all nonessential businesses in the 19 counties where coronavirus cases have been reported.

 Comments